ipums/hlink/doc/developer.md

 - Decide on the new version number A.B.C, following the scheme above.
 - Set the new version number in `pyproject.toml`.
 - Reinstall hlink with `pip install -e .[dev]` to update the version.
 Confirm that this worked by running `hlink --version`.
-- Regenerate the Sphinx docs so that they show the correct hlink version number.
+- Update sphinx-docs/changelog.md with the new version number, then regenerate the Sphinx docs so that they show the correct hlink version number.
 - After committing your changes, create a git tag `vA.B.C` and push it to GitHub.
-- Finally, create a GitHub release for the tag and add change notes describing the important changes that are part of the release.
+- Finally, create a GitHub release for the tag.
+This is intended for record-keeping for developers, so it's fine to automatically generate the release notes.
+The user- facing changelog is sphinx-docs/changelog.md.

-## Deploying a new version to pypi
+## Deploying a New Version to PyPI

 1) Make sure that the package is installed with dev dependencies: `pip install -e .[dev]`.
-2) Run: `python -m build`.
-This creates a hlink-x.x.x.tar.gz file in the dist directory.
+2) Run `python -m build`.
+This creates distribution files in the dist directory.
-3) Run: `twine upload dist/hlink-x.x.x.tar.gz` where x.x.x is the version number of the software.
+3) Run `twine upload dist/hlink-A.B.C.tar.gz dist/hlink-A.B.C-py3-none-any.whl`, where A.B.C is the version number of the software.